Practice overview

 - T v Milton Keynes Hospital NHS Foundation Trust: claim arising out of negligent knee replacement surgery causing substantial disability.
 The claim settled for £307,500, with provision for adaptations to accommodation, and a future care regime.

 - D v Chelsea & Westminster NHS Foundation Trust: claim arising out of a delay in the diagnosis of a renal tumour.
-There was a significant claim for future care and adaptations, which has recently settled for £330,000.
+There was a significant claim for future care and adaptations, which settled for £330,000.

 - B v Homerton University Hospitals NHS Foundation Trust: delay in treating cauda equina case.
-Despite a relatively good recovery, the case settled for £130,000.
+Despite a good recovery, the case settled for £130,000.

 - W v Hywel Dda Local Health Board: claim arising out of a failure to prevent retinal detachment following complaints of disturbance in vision to A&E and eye clinic staff.
 The matter settled advantageously for Aneurin’s client shortly before trial.